jhendrich/first-course-in-probability/README.md

 # first-course-in-probability

-A repo for testing different probability concepts
+A repo for testing different probability concepts from book A First Course in Probability